Honoring Their Lives

 O what a wonderful, wonderful day – day I will never forget;

-After I’d wandered in darkness away, Jesus my Saviour I met.
+After I’d wandered in darkness away, Jesus my Savior I met.

 O what a tender, compassionate friend – He met the need of my heart;